 An In-Depth Exploration of India’s 5 Most Sacred Cities:

 While it would certainly be easy to explore five sacred Indian cities associated with Hinduism alone, our list aims to examine a diverse set of spiritual destinations significant to the religions of Hinduism, Buddhism, Jainism, and Sikhism.
-Additionally, it should be noted that while the following five destinations could be considered most important depending upon the religious perspective one views them with, our list isn’t meant to rank the sacred cities in any particular order.
+Additionally, it should be noted that while the following five destinations could be considered most important depending on the religious perspective one views them, our list isn’t meant to rank the sacred cities in any particular order.

 Varanasi – The Spiritual Center of India:

 Because the city of Varanasi (pictured above) has long been held in high regard by Hindus, Buddhists, Jainis, and Sikhs alike, it has gained a reputation as being the spiritual capital of India.
 The vibrant, colorful, and bustling town that sits along the banks of India’s holiest river, the Ganges, is especially important to Hindus who consider it the most important of seven sacred pilgrimage sites collectively known as the Sapta Puri.
 Hindu theology tells us that Varanasi, which is located in the state of Uttar Pradesh and commonly referred to as Banaras, was founded by Shiva, who is one of the religion’s most important Gods.
 Many of the most sacred Hindu scriptures, such as the Vedas and the Mahabharata, also prominently mention the city as being a true spiritual wonder.
 Additionally, Buddhists believe that the Buddha founded Buddhism near Varanasi around 528 B.C.E., Jains recognize the city as the birthplace of four of the religion’s most revered Tirthankaras or spiritual saviors, and Sikhs attribute a visit to the city by Guru Nanak, the founder of Sikhism, as playing an important role in the religion’s creation.